View the parking map.

 - All parking lots – including but not limited to Baseball and Softball Lots – individuals park at their own risk.
 Louisiana Tech University assumes no liability for damage to a vehicle or its contents, included but not limited to damage resulting from operating a vehicle, acts of nature, vandalism, theft or flying objects such as rocks, baseballs or softballs.

-- Students living in Zone A (University Park Apartments) during the summer who were enrolled for spring and are pre-registered for fall will be bound by all vehicle regulations as if they were enrolled for classes.
+- Students living in Campus Apartments (University Park, Park Place, Legacy Park, Aswell Commons, Dudley Commons) during the summer who were enrolled for spring and are pre-registered for fall will be bound by all vehicle regulations as if they were enrolled for classes.

-For moving violations and handicap parking fines, contact the Traffic Office at 257-2921.
+For parking fines, moving violations, and handicap parking fines, contact the Traffic Office at 257-2921.

-- Tickets paid within 48 hours will receive a $5 discount per ticket Saturdays, Sundays and holidays are not counted in computing the 48 hours.
-These penalties apply to the faculty, staff, students and employees connected with the University.
+- Tickets not paid within 48 hours will receive a $5 late fee per ticket.
+Saturdays, Sundays, and holidays are not counted in computing the 48 hours.
+These penalties apply to the faculty, staff, students, and employees connected with the University.
 When in violation of parking rules, the registrant is solely responsible.

-- All penalties are paid at the Vehicle Registration Office on the second floor of South Hall.
-Pennies are not acceptable payment.
+- All penalties are paid at the Vehicle Registration Office at South Hall.
+Coins are not accepted as payment.